cyberark/conjur-quickstart/README.md

    docker-compose exec client conjur policy load root policy/BotApp.yml > my_app_data
    ```

-   Conjur generates the following API keys and stores them in a file, `my_app_data`:
+   Conjur generates the following API keys and stores them in a file, my_app_data:
    - An API key for Dave, the human user.
 This key is used to authenticate user
      Dave to Conjur.
    - An API key for BotApp, the non-human identity.
 This key is used to